chrisdeutsch/rnn-tauid/docs/tauid-workflow.md

 Training the RNN-based tau identification requires MxAODs produced with THOR.
 A predefined stream called `StreamRNNTauID` is available in THOR which calls the decorator `RNNTauIDVarsCalculator` from tauRecToolsDev.
 Make sure to point the `THOR_SHARE` variable to the corresponding THOR directory.
+Before running, make sure that the THOR stream is configured to run the `RNNTauIDVarsCalculator`.

 ```bash
 # THOR_SHARE needs to be set to THOR's share directory